 Many famous golfers have dined at Mrs Forman's during and after her reign and the pub has changed hands several times.
 A few years ago it was renovated and modernised.
 Its loss will be sad blow to Musselburgh, which already struggles to attract business.

 For a sincere and moving tribute to Mrs Forman's and walkthrough of the 4th hole at Musselburgh then play the video by Geoff Shackelford here on Ru (Ruairidh) Macdonald's website or here at Golf Digest.

-If the planning application for change of use goes through, then, for safety reasons, the fourth hole may have to be shortened or severely altered.
+For safety reasons, the fourth hole of the Old Course may have to be shortened or severely altered.
 Consequently, if you wish to play the course as it was, then you need to do so now.